 The Plan implements the vision for Volcano Heights as established by the zoning map.
-[See Exhibit 4.1 on page 66.]
+[See Exhibit 4.1 on page 64.]
 The zoning requires minimum standards to guide property owners, developers, and the City on the form, character, and intensity of desired future development within key locations and along key corridors in the Plan area.
 Six distinct character zones enumerate specific site, building design, and other development standards as basic building blocks to create sense of place.
 Clear graphic standards are provided for location, height, and building design elements.

-Such standards promote predictability of adjacent developments, flexibility in land use, walkable and transit-supportive mixed-use development, transitions to existing neighborhoods, and protection of natural and cultural resources.
+Such standards promote predictability of adjacent developments, flexibility in land use, walkable and transitsupportive mixed-use development, transitions to existing neighborhoods, and protection of natural and cultural resources.

-[4] 1.6.
-Anticipated Development Vision for Full Build-out by 2035
+1.6.
+Anticipated Build-out by 2035